Luther Maddy

-Early years
+Early life

 Maddy was born in Haiti on January 18, 1993, to parents Jumelle and Muraline Maddy.
 He emigrated from Haiti to Delray Beach, Florida with his mother at the age of 3 months.
 According to a Washington Post interview, he began pursuing football in the hope of earning scholarships to pay for college and support his family.
 He began playing football during his senior year.
 During that year, he played for head coach Chris Bean at Atlantic High School and recorded 13 sacks and 78 tackles, was rated as the No. 130 defensive tackle in the country and No. 32 player in the area, and named a Class 6A-5A-3A football second-team All-Palm Beach County selection.
 His performance attracting the attention of Bean, who shared footage of him with Virginia Tech coaches Wiles and Beamer.
 He was a late recruit to the Virginia Tech Hokies, accepting a scholarship offer to Virginia Tech the night before National Signing Day.
 He enrolled at Virginia Tech on July 6, 2011.